+We have hundreds of long-term care facilities and assisted living facilities scattered around the state, with many rights here in Montgomery.
+Placing an elderly loved one into a nursing home can be difficult but necessary for many older people when their medical and day-to-day living needs can no longer be met.
+We expect these homes and facilities to treat our loved ones with compassionate and professional care.
 If a senior suffers injury due to a nursing home’s negligence or carelessness, the nursing home staff, management, or other entity can be found responsible.
-You and your family have legal options, as nursing homes owe a high duty of care to their residents.
-If your loved one was harmed due to neglect or carelessness at their elder home or facility, the personal injury attorneys at Mezrano Law Firm in Montgomery can work with you to hold the guilty parties accountable.
+You and your family have legal options, as nursing homes owe their residents a high duty of care.
+Suppose your loved one was harmed due to neglect or carelessness at their elder home or facility.
+In that case, the nursing home abuse attorneys at Mezrano Law Firm in Montgomery can work with you to hold the guilty parties accountable.

 Types of nursing home abuse and neglect can include:

-- Emotional abuse.
 This is inflicting mental pain and distress by verbal or nonverbal aggression.
 Emotional abuse could be insults, humiliation, intimidation or harassment.
 Your loved one may be isolated from activities, friends and family.
 Prolonged emotional abuse can cause long-term trauma.

-- Financial abuse.
 Financial abuse is improperly – or illegally – using an elderly person’s financial assets.
 This could include taking cash, forging signatures, signing their checks, stealing possessions, or coercing them to sign important documents.

-Our job is to ensure the negligent and guilty parties are brought to justice and your loved one is compensated for their injuries and losses.
+Our job is to ensure the negligent and guilty parties are brought to justice and that your loved one is compensated for their injuries and losses.

 Possible compensation may include: